codeoverflow-org/nodecg-io-docs/docs/samples/slack.md

 4. Create a new slack service instance using the left upper menu.

 5. Enter your slack app token.
-[Manage Apps](https://app.slack.com/apps-manage/)

    The created instance should be automatically selected, if not select it in the upper left menu.
 Enter your token in monaco (the texteditor on the right) in this format: